kai687/sphinxawesome-theme/docs/demo/code.rst

    print("Don't highlight this")
    print("But this!")
-   print("And this is unimportant again") print("Change this line") print("To this line.")
+   print("And this is unimportant again.") print("Change this line") print("To this line.")